swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud.md

     ??? info "Getting an 'The billing account for the owning project is disabled in state absent' error?
 Read this!"

-        Ensure a
+        In case you get a
+        **HTTPError 403: The billing account for the owning project is disabled in state absent** error, ensure the
         [billing account](https://console.cloud.google.com/billing/linkedaccount) is
-        correctly set up for the project.
+        correctly linked to the project.

-        In case you get a "HTTPError 403: The billing account for the owning project is disabled in state absent" error, ensure the billing account is correctly linked to the project.

         In the Google Cloud Interface, go to **Billing** in the main hamburger menu, then choose the **My Projects** tab.
 If billing is *disabled*, then select